Last Updated: June 30, 2018

 B(3).
 The Amobee ID and ID Syncing

-Amobee associates the non-PII that it collects about a browser or device with a randomly generated pseudonymous identifier known as an Amobee ID, which itself is non-PII.
+Amobee associates the non-PII that it collects about a browser or device with a pseudonymous identifier known as an Amobee ID, which itself is non-PII.
 Amobee uses ID Syncing (described below) to associate Amobee IDs with identifiers and data from Business Partners and other industry participants in an effort to display relevant advertisements on a wider range of websites, apps and content.
 As part of this process, Amobee may populate an Amobee cookie with a new or existing Amobee ID.

 ID Syncing (also known as cookie syncing or cookie matching) is a common and useful industry practice that enables advertisers to use data to coordinate an advertising campaign across multiple publishing platforms and advertising service providers.